Skip to main contentSkip to data table

 • Effective yieldkeeps raw APY as the anchor, then adds 25% of the row's benchmark spread so tighter local-currency cash hurdles can lift the score without turning PYS into a pure excess-yield ranker

-• Yield efficiencyrewards higher APY relative to the coin's risk profile — the raw safety penalty is raised to a fixed power so weaker safety grades need much more effective yield to compete
+• Yield efficiencyrewards higher APY relative to the opportunity and coin risk profile — source-risk-adjusted row utility is divided by the curved safety penalty so weaker safety grades need much more effective yield to compete

 • Sustainability multiplier penalizes volatile yields (high variance over 30 days), favouring consistent returns